uswds/uswds/README.md

 - `_uswds-theme-utilities.scss`: Utility class output settings
 - `styles.scss`: The primary Sass file that you'll compile.
 It collects theme settings, USWDS source files, and custom CSS

-`styles.css` looks something like the following code.
+`styles.scss` looks something like the following code.
 It adds all the project theme settings, then adds USWDS source, and finally adds your project's custom styles:

 ```scss
 @import "uswds-theme-general";